 8. Parkinson’s Disease

 Camphor is believed to be dangerous for people suffering from Parkinson’si XA progressive disorder affecting the central nervous system causing uncontrollable movements like tremors due to low dopamine levels. disease.
-It may interfere with the medicine used in Parkinson’s and increases the toxicity level.
+It may interfere with the medicine used in Parkinson’s and increase the toxicity level.
 It may turn out to be very poisonous in such cases.
 Though there are not enough studies to prove this claim, it is best to be careful as camphor toxicity may cause seizures, confusion, coma, tremors, headache, and neurological issues (8).
 Rare cases of camphor poisoning can cause convulsions, ataxia, severe nausea, and vomiting (4).
 Some people with a sensitive sense of smell might feel dizziness and nausea after inhaling fumes.

 9. Scalp Issues